ironpeakservices/ironpeak.be/content/blog/message-away.md

 ---
 title: "Message Away"
-date: 2021-01-18
+date: 2021-01-21
 layout: "blog"
 draft: false
 ---

-**In light of the WhatsApp privacy convercy, I've been tempted to dive deep into the clustered web that is instant messaging apps and their privacy and security.
+**In light of the WhatsApp privacy controversy, I was tempted to dive deep into the clustered web that is privacy and security for instant messaging apps.**
+**Let me guide you through the mess that is IM applications.
 Message away!**

+As always, skip to the [Ending Remarks](#ending-remarks) if you don't have time to read it all.

 ## Introduction

+Since SMS (used to) be expensive and is still not secure at all, people longed for an instant way of chatting with their friends.
+This didn't go unnoticed by WhatsApp and it caught on rapidly, kicking of a new trend of using online services to chat with relatives and friends.

+But...
 WhatsApp recently anounced an update to their privacy policy which again emphasizes the fact that they were bought over by Facebook in 2014.
 The company used to bolster privacy & security for its users and this message was (strategically) kept even after the Facebook acquisition, but only now is Facebook coming forward with its plans to integrate WhatsApp deeply into its business platform & advertising network.
 Let's take you for a tour to show you how an ingenious startup slowly merged into the vast, sticky web that is Facebook.

+So what is the right end-to-end encrypted (E2E) instant messaging app I should use?
+It's not so trivial for a regular user to determine, which is why I'm going to outline the most important factors for you to consider to protect your privacy.
+Do note that apps that do not focus on E2E encryption (such as Slack, Teams, Skype, ...) are not mentioned here since the whole point is that your data belongs to the company administrating your account.
+For iMessage (or anything stored in iCloud) is encrypted with a symmetric key and this key can be retrieved by Apple, this is not really E2E encryption and not included in the comparison.

 ### IM, Que?